NexPlayer/Android-SDK/advanced.md

 This method is called when *ENABLE_H264_SEI* is enabled and the H.264 content contains supplemental enhancement information (SEI).
 While SEI may include a variety of attributes, this method specifically receives SEI picture timing information when available.

-`NexPlayer`™ delivers the timing information through this method by passing an instance of `NexPictureTimingInfo` whenever SEI picture timing information is received.
+`NexPlayer` delivers the timing information through this method by passing an instance of `NexPictureTimingInfo` whenever SEI picture timing information is received.

 **Parameters**